farlee2121/DevEssentialsBlog/content/posts/2020-08-28-Chat-Library-Design.md

 - Case Study
 - SOLID
 - Open-Closed Principle
+title: "Chat Library Case Study: Open-Closed Application"
 ---

-# Chat Library Case Study: Open-Closed Application

 This is a throw back to one of my earlier wrestlings with the Open-Closed principle and writing extensible frameworks.
 The goal is to shed some light on an important realization that let me to understanding the Open-Closed Principle.